paulveillard/cybersecurity-bug-bounty/README.md

 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ##  `What is Bug Bounty? `
+A bug bounty program is a deal offered by many websites, organizations and software developers by which individuals can receive recognition and compensation for reporting bugs, especially those pertaining to security exploits and vulnerabilities.

 ## Table of Contents
 - [Cross-Site Scripting (XSS)](https://github.com/ngalongc/bug-bounty-reference#cross-site-scripting-xss)